MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

         .deploy()
 ```

-Here is a realtime web service example:
+Here is a real-time web service example:

 <a name="realtime-example"></a>